gustafn/nsf/library/mongodb/README.md

   "--disable-automatic-init-and-cleanup" is missing.

-## Compiling the Mongo NSF Binding: ##
+## Compiling the MongoDB NSF Binding: ##

 Assume the following installation directories

   - Tcl:             /usr/local/ns/lib/
   - mongo-c-driver: /usr/local/src/mongo-c-driver/

-configure the mongodb NSF interface via the following command in the directory nsf*/library/mongodb/
+Configure the MongoDB NSF interface via the following command in the directory nsf*/library/mongodb/

 You will probably have to adjust the paths.

 ````